paracrawl/keops/pm.md

 ![Feedback screen](/screenshots/guide/admin/feedback.png)

 When an evaluator finishes a task, they can provide feedback about their experience.
-As an administrator, you can read this feedback on the Managment screen.
+As a project manager, you can read this feedback on the Managment screen.

 A list of the provided comments is displayed, along with the user who made them.
 If you click on _Contact_, you can get in touch with that user.